-Belly dancing has been found to be an effective way to help individuals managing low back pain.
+Belly dancing has been found to be an effective way to help individuals manage low back pain.
 It could be utilized as a part of a chiropractic treatment plan.
-The dancing is beneficial for improving posture and allows an individual to improve their fitness with a light form of aerobic exercise.
+Dancing improves posture and allows an individual to improve their fitness with a light form of aerobic exercise.

 Regular physical activity/exercise and a healthy lifestyle go hand in hand.
-For individuals with spinal issues, the right stretches and exercises can make a difference in their quality of life.
+For individuals with spinal issues, the right stretches and exercises can improve their quality of life.
 It increases:

 - Helps with pain management

 - Improves posture